goplot/goplot/README.md

 */1 * * * * /etc/chia/goplot/collectors/goplot_collector.sh | sponge > /etc/prometheus/collectors/goplotstats.prom
 */1 * * * * /etc/chia/goplot/collectors/getfarm_collector.sh | sponge > /etc/prometheus/collectors/farmstats.prom
 ```

+**Set Grafana API key variable in tractor.sh**

+Edit tractor.sh and set the value for the `$grafana_api_key` variable to your Grafana API key inside single quotes.

 **Start farmerlog.sh**

 Start farmerlog.sh so that it runs in the background by running this command from the goplot root: